thelonehegelian/afterme-ethhack-2024/README.md

 # AfterMe & AfterMe Registry

+NOTE: All the code is in the `main` branch.
+The deployed demo is only the landing page.
+We are working to fix deployment issue.

 Welcome to the AfterMe project!
 This repository contains the source code and documentation for two complementary solutions aimed at revolutionizing digital identity management and third-party attestation in the blockchain space.

 ## Overview